Putting the Steam in Steampunk: The Importance of the Railroad; Part 1: Along for the Ride

 The aisles are really only designed for the width of one person to move comfortably, two if they flatten out and squeeze past one another.
 Railway personnel have long learned to deal with the cramped conditions and can easily glide past each other without slowing.
 Depending on the design of the coach, it may or may not have additional space overhead for storing luggage or small parcels.
 A lavatory is often located at one end of the coach (or sometimes a pair of them, one on either side of the aisle), though for coaches used only on short service runs, this may not be present.
 As you would expect on a vehicle made for mass transit, these are cramped and spartan in accommodations.
 Think airplane bathroom and you’ll get the basic idea.
 As a result, most trolls that take rail travel on a regular basis have rapidly developed a skill in bladder control.

 Bladder Control Step: Rank + WIL Default: Yes Action: Simple Karma: No Strain: 1+ (see text) Tier: Novice This skill allows the user to hold back when nature calls but circumstances do not allow them to answer conveniently at the present moment.
 At the initial urge, the user makes a Bladder Control test against their own, unmodified Spell Defense (this is an act of willpower, after all).
-Upon success, they can save off the urge for a number of rounds equal to their Rank.
+Upon success, they can stave off the urge for a number of rounds equal to their Rank.
 Subsequent tests can be made to stave off longer, but each time both the difficulty and the Strain costs increase by one.
 For example, the second attempt would cost two strain, the third would cost three, and so on.
 Tests made within the presence of running water require an additional success.
 While this skill is in effect, the user incurs a Harried penalty, though they can still take other actions.
 Upon a failed test, the user has up to their Rank in rounds to find acceptable release.
 On a Rule of One result, they will require an immediate change of wardrobe.

 Coaches with side aisles are generally made to have private booths.
 The aisle width in these isn’t much bigger than that of a center aisle coach, though the coach design over all generally devotes more focus to comfort and additional function, as passage in these coaches costs a premium.
 Coaches of this design that aren’t intended for a service that will run overnight, which are usually the more common, have fixed position benches spanning along either wall of the booth, with luggage shelving above.
 The doors are sliding panel design, so that they don’t have to hinge either into the aisle or into the booth to open.
 Most will have a fixed wall with a wide window to allow for maximized viewing, and may or may not have a fold down table mounted to the wall that can be pulled out for use.
 A very rare few will have exterior doors in the wall to allow access in and out of the booth directly from the platform, though these tend to be specialty service runs with a lot of loading and unloading of passengers, where having everyone file through the aisle-way at once would delay departures, most common with loop lines.